Legislative Priorities, 2025-2026 Legislative Session

 This bill requires all schools, prisons, and homeless shelters to provide free access to menstrual products.
 Period poverty impacts the lives and abilities of menstruators to fully participate in society.
 For many, this is a large expense and something that is not as accessible as needed.
 Period products are a basic need that should be provided in schools and other settings.
 This bill supports our “Addressing Racial & Gender Disparities in Health Care” Strategic Priority.

-An Act to reduce incidence and death from pancreatic cancer (H.2432 Rep. Kane, Rep. Gentile & S.1484 Sen. Comerford) This bill would create a program to help prevent, detect, and treat pancreatic cancer in Massachusetts.
-It would set up a group of medical experts, patient advocates, and healthcare professionals to improve hospital care, encourage research, and provide doctors with better resources.
+An Act to reduce incidence and death from pancreatic cancer (H.2432 Rep. Kane and Rep. Gentile & S.1484 Sen. Comerford) This bill would create a program to help prevent, detect, and treat pancreatic cancer in Massachusetts.
+It would establish a group of medical experts, patient advocates, and healthcare professionals to enhance hospital care, foster research, and equip doctors with improved resources.
 The bill also calls for a statewide study to collect data on pancreatic cancer cases, including how and when people are diagnosed and treated.
 There would be a public awareness campaign to teach people about risk factors, symptoms, and early warning signs.
 The state would also review insurance coverage for genetic testing and update a past study on the costs of screening for high-risk individuals.
 This bill supports our “Addressing Racial & Gender Disparities in Health Care” Strategic Priority.

 An Act to establish a perinatal behavioral health care workforce trust fund (H.2208 Rep. Fluker-Reid & S.1411 Sen. Miranda) This bill would create a Perinatal Behavioral Health Care Workforce Trust Fund to improve mental and behavioral health care for people during and after pregnancy in Massachusetts.
 The fund would provide grants to programs that train and expand the workforce of mental health professionals specializing in perinatal care.
 Priority would be given to programs serving communities with limited healthcare access or significant racial, ethnic, or geographic health disparities.
 The state would also publish an annual report detailing how grant funds are used, who benefits from the programs, and the impact on healthcare shortages.
 This bill supports our “Addressing Racial & Gender Disparities in Health Care” Strategic Priority.